andrew/ultimate-awesome/README.md

 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
+- [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.